MicrosoftDocs/azure-docs/DevCenter/Mobile/Tutorials/mobile-services-optimistic-concurrent-data-dotnet.md

 * [Refine queries with paging]
   <br/>Learn how to use paging in queries to control the amount of data handled in a single request.

-Once you have completed the data series, you can also try one of the following Windows Phone 8 tutorials:
+Once you have completed the data series, you can also try one of the following Windows Store tutorials:

 * [Get started with authentication]
   <br/>Learn how to authenticate users of your app.